McLargo/mkdown-docs/README.md

 After initialize the project, run to enter the virtualenv: `poetry shell`.

-To add new mdkocs as a dependency, run: `poetry add mkdocs`
+To add new mkdocs as a dependency, run: `poetry add mkdocs`

 Commands to use on mkdocs are: